imgarylai/Open-iCloud-Drive/README.md

 ## How to use

-[Download the dmg file](https://github.com/imgarylai/Open-iCloud-Drive/releases).
+[Download the dmg file](https://github.com/imgarylai/Open-iCloud-Drive/releases/download/v1.0.0/Open.iCloud.Drive.dmg).
 The latest version is recommended.
+For older versions, please check [release page](https://github.com/imgarylai/Open-iCloud-Drive/releases) to get all versions.

 ## Screen Shot